fra31/auto-attack/README.md

 + AutoAttack (**AA**), as described above,
 + AutoAttack+ (**AA+**), i.e. AA with the addition of the targeted versions of APGD-DLR and FAB (see below for details).

-We report the source of the model, i.e. if is publicly *available*, if we received it from the *authors* or if we *retrained* it, the clean accuracy and the reported robust accuracy (note that might be calculated on a subset of the test set or on different models trained with the same defense).
+We report the source of the model, i.e. if it is publicly *available*, if we received it from the *authors* or if we *retrained* it, the clean accuracy and the reported robust accuracy (note that might be calculated on a subset of the test set or on different models trained with the same defense).
 The robust accuracy for AA and AA+ is on the full test set.

 We plan to add new models as they appear and are made available.
 Feel free to suggest new defenses to test!

-## CIFAR-10
+## CIFAR-10 - Linf
 The robust accuracy is evaluated at `eps = 8/255`, except for those marked with * for which `eps = 0.031`, where `eps` is the maximal Linf-norm allowed for the adversarial perturbations.
 The `eps` used is the same set in the original papers.\
 **Note**: ‡ indicates models which exploit additional data for training (e.g. unlabeled data, pre-training).